-Officials in the Democratic Republic of Congo say government troops have defeated armed attackers at three locations around the capital, killing close to 40 gunmen and capturing several more.
+Officials in the Democratic Republic of Congo says government troops have beaten back armed attacks at three locations around the capital Monday, killing close to 40 attackers and capturing several more.

-A VOA reporter in Kinshasa says sporadic gunfire continued at mid-day and most residents were remaining in their homes.
+However, a VOA reporter based in Kinshasa says sporadic gunfire continued at mid-day and most residents were remaining in their homes.
 The reporter says soldiers and police are maintaining checkpoints throughout the city.

-Mende says about 20 gunmen were involved in the attack on the military base and that 16 of them were killed.
-A similar number attacked the international airport in nearby N'Djili, temporarily shutting it down.
+Mende says about 20 gunmen were involved in the attack on the airport and that 10 of them were killed.
+A similar number attacked the international airport in nearby N'Djili.

 The U.S. embassy in Kinshasa advised U.S. citizens to avoid areas where crowds have gathered.
 It said there were reports the international airport was closed.